DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 -   a slightly modified version of kdb+tick from Kx Systems

+-   addition of cryptocurrency feeds

--   configuration changes for base TorQ
+-   configuration changes for subscribed syms and frequency and depth of retrieving data

 -   additional queries to run on the RDB and HDB